The light we choose to see

 A soft hiss broke the deadly silence, and the snake's split tongue seemed to be tasting the air with quick, sinuous movements.
 Its rubber skin appeared to have reflected the fire, transforming its original yellow-cream hue into a dazzling golden-like sparkling silk fabric.

 A poker was hanging on the wall near the fireplace.
 A long iron rod with a bent end.
 Judy did her quick math and determined that a single blow to the head would be sufficient to kill the reptile.
-With her blood boiling, she grabbed the instrument and prepared to fight the beast.
+She grabbed the instrument and prepared to fight the beast.
 Just as she was about to hit, she felt a cold touch on her shoulder, drawing her slightly back.

-‘Meet Ludmilla, a sealer of perfection’ – he continued.
+‘Meet Ludmilla, a sealer of perfection’ – Friedrich continued.

 His hand had now moved down from the shoulder to capture her left wrist.
 A solid grip kept her anchored.